 “Happiness is that state of consciousness which proceeds from achieving one’s values.” – Ayn Rand

-We often dismiss work culture as a secondary factor in choosing a new job or career.
-But the social dynamics of a company can make even a mundane job great—or make even the most interesting job unbearable.
-In order to truly enjoy your job, you need to enjoy the culture.
+Work culture is often discounted as a secondary factor in choosing a new job or career.
+But, the social dynamics of a company can make even a mundane job great—or make even the most interesting job unbearable.
+In order to truly enjoy your job, it really helps when you enjoy the culture.

 If you’re like many people I’ve spoken with over the years, you find yourself falling into the same type of culture over and over again, in job after job, without really knowing why.
 No matter where you go, you end up working for the same micromanaging, manipulative, or absentee boss; or, conversely, you end up managing the same resentful, uncooperative, or scattered people.
 You want to make a move, but you’re afraid that the only difference between the new job and the old will be the color of your office walls.